cfug/flutter.cn/src/content/tools/devtools/performance.md

 Then select the new frames in the frames chart to inspect the timeline events with the layers disabled.
-If Raster time has significantly decreased, excessive use of the effects you disabled might be contributing to the jank you saw in your app.
+If raster time has significantly decreased, excessive use of the effects you disabled might be contributing to the jank you saw in your app.